 Optimization of Mobile resource and Speed

-In the same vein, modern users spend nearly 3 hours a day on their tablets or mobile phones.
+Modern users spend nearly 3 hours a day on their tablets or mobile phones in the same vein.
 Going mobile is a no-brainer for bloggers.
 If you don’t think your current blog is up to snuff, consider checking out one of these exceptional WordPress plugins that help create a version of your blog that is optimized for mobile devices.